gameflorist/dunedynasty/README.md

 - The Allegro 5 developers.
 - The developers of DOSBox, MAME, ScummVM, Dune Legacy, and everyone else who worked on the AdLib/OPL/MIDI player code.
+- rcblanke, ShaiWa, Nyerguds, Stefan Hendriks and DOS Nostalgia for their soundtrack recordings.
 - Peter, for help on various bits of the code, the music code, and AUDlib.
 - Nyerguds, for his Dune II editor.
 - Bug reporters and other improvement suggestions: MrFlibble, Nyerguds,